AayushKhandekar/AayushKhandekar/ReadMe.md

 <h1 align="left">Hi, I'm Aayush Khandekar 👋</h1>

 <p align="left">I'm a Computer Science undergrad who takes interest in learning new techonologies.
 I like to develop scalable applications with the technologies that I have learnt.
-Along with Computer Programming, Finance and Management are two sectors that fascinate me.
-To get to know more about me, check out my [website](https://aayushkhandekar.netlify.app). </p>
+Along with Computer Programming, Finance and Management are two sectors that fascinate me. </p>

+To get to know me, check out my [website](https://aayushkhandekar.netlify.app/).
+I update it as I get time every once in a while.

 - 👨‍💻  All of my projects are available [here](https://github.com/AayushKhandekar?tab=repositories)